 The Sabarimala Temple, considered the abode of Lord Ayyappa, is located in the Periyar Tiger Reserve in the Western Ghat mountain ranges of Pathanamthitta District, Kerala.
 It prohibits the entry of women in their ‘menstruating years’ (between the ages of 10 to 50), on the grounds that it is a place of worship.

 In 2006, Indian Young Lawyers Association filed a public interest litigation petition before the Supreme Court challenging the Sabrimala Temple's custom of excluding women.
 The Association argued that the custom violates the rights to equality under Article 14 and freedom of religion under Article 25 of female worshippers.

-The State contended that the temple's priests have the final authority in this matter.
-The Travancore Devaswom Board has the legal authority to manage the Sabarimala temple's administration.
+The State contended that the Temple's priests have the final authority in this matter.
+The Travancore Devaswom Board has the legal authority to manage the Sabarimala Temple's administration.
 Article 26 of the Constitution, guarantees a religious denomination the right to manage its own internal religious affairs.
 Furthermore, the Sabarimala custom was protected by Rule 3(b) of the Kerala Hindu Places of Public Worship (Authorisation of Entry) Rules, 1965 ("Public Worship Rules").
-The rule allowed the exlusion of women from public places of worship, if the exclusion was based on 'custom'.
+The rule allowed the exclusion of women from public places of worship, if the exclusion was based on 'custom'.

 In 1991, the exclusion had been challenged before the Kerala High Court in S. Mahendran v.
 The Secretary, Travancore.
 The Court ruled that the exclusion was constitutional and justified, as it was a long-standing custom prevailing since time immemorial.